portableant/museologi.st/blog/2018-10-22-going-static-jekyll-and-collections.md

 Generating a Jekyll site is pretty straightforward, and this post outlines how I built the [University of Cambridge Museums tutorial site](https://github.com/UniversityofCambridgeMuseums/festivalOfIdeas) for the Festival of Ideas event I ran on Photogrammetry.
 Having an example to build towards, makes the process easier!

-**Remember though, this is a bare bones example.**
+**Remember though, this is a bare-bones example.**

 ### Installing Jekyll

-I am assuming in this instance, you, the reader will be on OSX and have homebrew installed, RVM and the lastest Ruby and can use terminal.
+I am assuming in this instance, you, the reader will be on OSX and have homebrew installed, RVM and the latest Ruby and can use terminal.
 If you have all of those set up, you will now need to install the Jekyll gem.
 So go to terminal and issue this command:

 ```bash
 gem install bundler jekyll